XMU-Kuangnan-Fang-Team/SpecificLDA/README.md

-## `SpecificLDA`: A Python library implementing the Directed LDA model for targeted extraction of specific topics from textual data
+## `SpecificLDA`: A Python library implementing the Specific LDA model for targeted extraction of specific topics from textual data